The Table of Contents may be found here.

 advice is to treat it like a rattlesnake: Do not disturb it; back

 The uncertainty is over how the Act affects amateur fossil hunters engaged in casual collection of common invertebrate fossils.
-My best read of the current state of regulations is that you are okay collecting a reasonable number of invertebrate fossils for personal study on National Forest or BLM land.
+My best read of the current state of regulations is that it is legal for rock hounds to collect a reasonable number of invertebrate fossils for personal study on National Forest or BLM land.
 However, it's always a good idea to be mindful of those who will come after you, and interpret "reasonable" conservatively, restricting yourself to a few choice specimens that you don't have to excavate for.
-If your fossil collecting involves large boxes or the use of a shovel, you're probably over the line.
+If your fossil collecting involves large crates or the use of excavating equipment, you're over the line.

 The paleotopography map for the Madera Formation is shown below.